 St. Helena, California

 Napa Valley is not one to hide its riches.
 And why should it?
 The area is so blessed with natural beauty and resources that it's easy to understand why the German settlers who failed to find gold here in the 1800s stayed anyway.
 But it can also be a valley of exaggeration, especially when it comes to the price tags at the better-known hotels, restaurants, vineyards, and shops.
-The town of St. Helena strikes a perfect balance between charm and expense, delivering an excellent ratio of value to experience, as evidenced at Harvest Inn, a welcoming 81-room hotel on eight acres of redwoods, vineyards, landscaped gardens and fountains, and sculpture installations from Aerena Gallery.
-The compound feels like its own little village, with rooms and suites scattered throughout the property in brick and Tudor buildings that lend a cozy cottage feel.
+The town of St. Helena strikes a perfect balance between charm and expense, delivering an excellent ratio of value to experience, as evidenced at Harvest Inn, a welcoming 81-room hotel on eight acres of redwoods, vineyards, and landscaped gardens, pools, and fountains.
+The compound feels like its own little village, with rooms and suites scattered throughout the property in brick and Tudor buildings divided into five neighborhoods that evoke a cozy, cottage feel.
 That said, getting out and about is easy, as the hotel is within three miles of the best of Napa Valley: more wineries than you could ever visit, state parks for hiking and exploring, and the great shopping in St. Helena.